JSCSJSCS/home-assistant.github.io/source/developers/hassio/addon_tutorial.markdown

 With Samba add-on enabled, you can browse to your Hass.io server over the local network.
 It will contain an addons folder to store your local add-ons.
 </p>

 For SSH, you will have to install it.
-Before you can start it, you will have to have a private/public key pair and store your public key in the add-on config ([see docs for more info][ssh]).
+Before you can start it, you will have to have a private/public key pair and store your public key in the SSH add-on config file ([see docs for more info][ssh]).
 Once started, you can SSH to Hass.io and store your custom add-ons in "/addons".

 <p class='img'>
 <img src='/images/hassio/tutorial/ssh.png' />